 This data processing is based on Art.
 6 (1) f.
 GDPR (European Union General Data Protection Regulation, Regulation (EU) 2016/679) as we wish to stabilize and improve our website and to establish quality insurance and fraud prevention.

 If you contact us (e.g. by email), your details will be stored for the purpose of processing the enquiry and in the event that follow-up questions arise.
 This is done on the basis of your consent (Art.
 6 (1) a.
 GDPR) or for the purpose of processing your enquiry (Art.
 6 (1) b.
 GDPR).

-In order to use our cloud service, you have to register with us, or log in using your previously-provided registration details.
-During the registration process, we ask you to provide us with certain data.
-Such data will only be sent and provided to us after you clicked the respective “Sign Up” button.
+In order to use our Apps and cloud service (cloud.pupil-labs.com), you have to register with us, or log in using your previously provided registration details.
+During the registration process, we ask you - the account holder - to provide us with certain data.
+Such data will only be sent and provided to us after you click the “Sign Up” button.